joaoabcoelho/township/README.md

   - Popular votes won: 136 of 560 (24.3%)
   - Shires won: 1, 2, 3, 4, 6 and 10

+Interestingly, this solution includes the most populous shire, even though it gives us the least electoral votes per popular vote.
+It turns out to be more important to not overshoot the number of electoral votes won.
+Other equally good solutions are:

+Shires won:
+  - 1, 2, 3, 4, 7, 9
+  - 1, 2, 3, 5, 6, 9
+  - 1, 2, 3, 5, 7, 8
+  - 1, 2, 4, 5, 6, 8
+  - 1, 3, 4, 5, 6, 7

 We can then search for solutions for any number of shires.
 Here is how the minimum percentage needed to win varies with number of shires:

 !["Minimum percentage needed to win"](min_percentage.png)